 Hi, I’m George.
 I’m an Energy Modelling Analyst, and have written this blog to share my experience of choosing a career path and joining Aurora’s modelling team.
 Enjoy!

-Like a lot of people with my academic background, I found it hard to narrow down what I wanted to do post university.
+Like a lot of people with my academic background, I found it hard to narrow down what I wanted to do post-university.
 I was interested in the challenge that I see the world facing with regard to the climate emergency and how drastically we are all going to have to shift our way of thinking to address it.
-I was interested in the energy sector in particular as decarbonisation of industries, such as personal transport, typically involves electrifying them and therefore requires focus on how our infrastructure will handle these changes.
-And, of course, I was interested in enjoying myself writing code and problem solving with similarly minded people.
+I was interested in the energy sector in particular as the decarbonisation of industries, such as personal transport, typically involves electrifying them and therefore requires focus on how our infrastructure will handle these changes.
+And, of course, I was interested in enjoying myself writing code and problem-solving with similarly-minded people.

 Aurora was a great match for me and has given me the opportunity to learn a great deal about a really crucial sector in its most crucial period of history.

 In the first six months as a modeller at Aurora, I’ve been involved in a variety of different projects.
 The first couple of months were a training period where I got to grips with our main power market model and its key assumptions.
 Since then, I have been working on adding new features to model some complicated aspects of one of the markets in the US and also analysing results from one of our exciting newer models that forecasts nodal prices in Texas.
 I have been able to tackle challenging problems, develop Python best practice skills, and learn to work closely with people in different time zones; all of which I have really enjoyed.
 Aurora’s culture is relaxed when it can be, serious when it needs to be, and everyone is incredibly open to helping out new starters.
 I look forward to seeing more new faces in the office over the next few months!

 What advice would you give to someone looking to take a similar career path?